lorenvtvss/Digital_Tools_for_Finance/README.md

 # Digital Tools for Finance - Project

+The repository is structured as follows:
+The "main" branch is used for the final resarch project mentioned below.
+Additionally, there is a branch "homework" where the weekly homework is stored.
+The branch "feature-1" was created for the git collab exercises.

 **Research Topic:**<br />
 What is the effect of the U.S. GDP growth rate on different S&P500 sector indices' market capitalizations